0aveRyan/learn-wp-cli/2-using-wp-cli-internal-api.md

 # Using WP-CLI's Internal API & Utility Functions

+## Introduction

 WP-CLI isn't just a robust tool, it has robust and reusable internal utilities that greatly expedite building WP-CLI commands just as powerful as the Core commands.

-The official documentation is fantastic and extensive, but if it has one shortcoming it's that it's organized alphabetically and similar tools aren't grouped together.
+The official documentation is fantastic and extensive, but if it has one shortcoming it's that it's organized alphabetically instead of assigning a hiearchy of importance or grouping like items.

 This chapter aims to surface some of the most commonly-used functions and utilities.

-## Introduction

 ## Key API Functions